velos-rp/AC215_SalesMate/reports/testing_documentation/testing.md

 ### Test Descriptions

+#### Frontend
+- `src/frontend-react/src/__tests__/HomePage.test.tsx` Tests the Home Page's ability to fetch the list of chats from the api and render them in a list without crashing.
+- `src/frontend-react/src/__tests__/SimulatorPage.test.tsx` Tests the Simulator Page's ability to fetch the prior messages from an existing chat and render them in the conversation window without crashing.

 #### API Service
 - `src/api_service/tests/test_direct_chat.py` We have one test that tests the direct chat endpoint to create a chat session.
 This is a simple test that demands the server returns a success code.
 - `src/api_service/tests/test_rag_endpoint.py` We have one test that tests the sales copilot endpoint.
 This is a simple test that demands the server returns a success code using a basic query.
 There is a second test that queries the information from the vector database as well.